Ventimiglia railway station: Overview

 The station consists of seven through tracks for passenger services, all equipped with platforms and connections to an underpass.
 There are many sidings for storing passenger carriages and a locomotive shed.

 Being a border station located about 9 km from the border with France, passenger train operations have to be carefully managed, taking into account the handover of operations between the Italian and French railways.
 Trains depart from here to several parts of Italy and France (TER from Cannes and Grasse to Ventimiglia, InterCity from Ventimiglia to Milan and Rome).

 Ventimiglia station is electrified at 1.5 kV DC.
-This may seem surprising, because the Italian railway system is electrified at 3 kV DC, and the Marseille–Ventimiglia line is electrified at 25 kV 50 Hz AC.
-However, the locomotives operating on the line into France have to be multi-system anyway, because Marseille railway station is also electrified at 1.5 kV.
+The Italian railway system is electrified at 3 kV DC, and the Marseille–Ventimiglia line is electrified at 25 kV 50 Hz AC.
+However, the locomotives operating on the line into France are multi-system because Marseille railway station is also electrified at 1.5 kV.
 The Italian trains operate in the station area at half power.